-I have dedicated the best part of 25 years to senior management roles within retail and hospitality – embodying a definite work-life imbalance.
-Through my journey, I have personally experienced how stress, anxiety and depression are interwoven with our health – both physical and mental.
-This point was irrevocably forced home just over four years ago, when my father – a respected medical practitioner in South Africa – took his own life.
+In a previous life, I dedicated the best part of 25 years to senior management roles within retail and hospitality – embodying a definite work-life imbalance.
+I have personally experienced how stress, anxiety and depression are interwoven with our health – both physical and mental.

-We see the facts and figures, but every statistic is a father, a daughter – a member of someone’s family.
+We can dissect the facts and figures, but I am passionate to stress the fact that every statistic is a father, a daughter – a member of someone’s family.

 Prevention is better than cure.
 And early intervention is the best means of prevention.

-Stigma still exists around mental ill health.
-As a society, we generally don’t know how to take care of our mental health like we do our physical health.
-You may not know how to support a friend, family member, or a colleague experiencing a mental health issue – or where to go for support with your own mental health.
+We generally don’t know how to protect our mental health (like we do our physical health, perhaps), and that is why I formed Resilient Minds UK.
+Would you know how to support a friend, a family member, or a colleague experiencing a mental health issue – or where to go for support with your own mental health?

-Mental Health First Aid (MHFA) is an accredited training course which teaches people how to identify, understand and help someone who may be experiencing a mental health issue.
-MHFA won’t teach you to be a therapist, but it will teach you to listen, to reassure and to respond, even in a crisis – and even potentially stop a crisis from happening.
+Mental Health First Aid (MHFA) is an accredited training course which will teach you how to identify, understand and support someone who may be experiencing a mental health issue.
+MHFA won’t teach you to be a therapist, but it will teach you to listen, to reassure and to respond, even in a crisis – and equip you to potentially prevent a crisis.

 You will gain an understanding of how to support positive wellbeing, and how to tackle the stigma in the world around you.

-If you are interested in attending one of our upcoming MHFA England accredited training courses in – and around – London, contact Colin – an accredited MHFA Instructor, and certified MHFA Youth And Adult First Aider – for additional information, or click HERE to register your interest.
+If you are interested in attending one of our 2 Day Mental Health First Aider certification courses, please contact Colin – an MHFA Instructor, and Youth and Adult Mental Health First Aider, or register your interest HERE .

 Where’s Your Head At?

-Success will ensure that employees across the country can access a trained member of staff, to receive initial support and guidance if they are dealing with a mental health issue at work.
-Success will ensure that every employee has the right to a mentally healthy environment.
-Success will mean we can finally break the stigma of mental health in the workplace.
+This will ensure that employees across the country will be able to access a trained member of staff to receive initial support and guidance if they are dealing with a mental health issue at work.
+Every employee will have the right to a mentally healthy environment, and we can finally break the stigma of mental health in the workplace.